 Remember, if you want effective speaker management, you must value and dedicate time to define how to communicate with event speakers.
 Check-in with confirmed ones well in advance about their needs for travel, accommodation, and any other requirements.

 Hotel accommodation usually presents several logistical challenges for event and conference organizers.
 However, using event software enables organizers to communicate with conference speakers and plan with a sufficient number of accommodation providers.

 Communication with event speakers should continue after the event or conference has finished.
 Ensure your event app is active beyond the conference's final day, as it allows your attendees to continue to rate speakers, talks and follow-up events.

 Remember to send thank-you notes and emails to all your speakers.
 In addition, it’s always a good idea to include online photo journals, as speakers like to talk about any event where they had positive interactions and experiences with the audience.
 You will easily increase your publicity reach and ensure you have happy speakers.

-Collecting information to evaluate the event is important to professional organizers because knowing where to improve might be crucial for attracting your top targets.
-You can use live polls or surveys as an integral part of a comprehensive event app such as run.events.
+Collecting information to evaluate the event is important to professional organizers because it creates awareness of where to improve.
+This might be crucial for attracting your top targets later on.
+Feel free to use live polls or surveys as an integral part of a comprehensive event app such as run.events.

 Satisfied event speakers are usually the most engaged and regularly show interest in building long-term professional relationships and participating in your events.
 Taking your work as a conference organizer to the next level and defining how to communicate with event speakers through all event planning stages allows you to build a robust process for speaker management.
 This is vital, because, after all, the speakers are what attendees look forward to the most.